-The accounting policies adopted in the preparation of the Parent Company's financial statements are consistent with those of the previous financial year, except for the adoption of the following new and amended PFRS and PAS which became effective beginning January 1, 2020.
-The Parent Company has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.
+The accounting policies adopted in the preparation of the Group's consolidated financial statements are consistent with those of the previous financial year, except for the adoption of the following new and amended PFRS and PAS which became effective beginning January 1, 2020.
+The Group has not early adopted any standard, interpretation or amendment that has been issued but is not yet effective.